Endava/cats/docs/fuzzers/field-fuzzers/remove-fields.md

 ## Details on How Combinations Are Calculated

-This `Fuzzer` will remove fields from the requests based on a supplied strategy.
+This Fuzzer will remove fields from the requests based on a supplied strategy.
 It will create subsets of all the fields and subfields within the request schema.
 Based on these subsets, it will:
 - iterate through them one by one
-- remove the fields present in the current subset from a full service payload
+- remove the fields present in the current subset from a full request payload
 - send the modified request to the server

 These subsets can be generated using the following strategies (supplied through the `--fieldsFuzzingStrategy` option):